OSUDSL/pydre-dashboard/src/index.md

 <div class="tip">

 This is a dashboard designed to help perform quick visualizations of the data from R2Drv project.
-Please select a CSV file from the
+Please select a CSV file from the data folder

 </div>